Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 At a glance, the shape of the funnel conveys the health of the process you’re tracking.
 Each funnel stage represents a percentage of the total.

-A Funnel Chart shows the flow of users in the process, such as client acquisition.
+A Funnel Chart shows users’ flow in the process, such as client acquisition.

-The chart takes its name from its shape, which starts from a broad head and ends in a narrow neck.
+The chart takes its name from its shape, which starts with a broad head and ends with a narrow neck.
 The funnel’s width indicates the number of users at each stage of the process as it narrows.

-You’ll agree when we say visualizing a complex process, such as a sales funnel, is not easy.
+You’ll agree that visualizing a complex process, such as a sales funnel, is not easy.
 You need a specialized data visualization chart if your goal is to extract reliable, high-level insights.

 What’s the best chart for the job than the Funnel Chart in Excel?